 tabLog has been written to offer basic logging when /P and allows for easy import into your Shack-based log via ADIF.
 Best performance is with a tablet in landscape mode and using a small Bluetooth/micro-USB QWERTY keyboard – QSO entry via this method is simple, and efficient.

 The price of tablets has decreased considerably over the past few years (tabLog was initially released in the summer of 2014) what used to be a £100-150 investment is now a £50 “suck it and see” purchase.
-The addition of a simple leather case with built-in keyboard for an additional £5 makes the whole concept an attractive one.
+The addition of a simple leather case with built-in keyboard for an additional £5 makes the whole concept an attractive one – more so if you wish to travel light or don’t want to lug your Windoze laptop around.

-I took the plunge with a cheap (£42) Prontotec 9-inch tablet which offered a 1.2GHz dual-core CPU, 512MB RAM and a 4200mAh battery so quite a reasonable specification and a price that was right.
-If I’m honest, it’s a bit slow at the more advanced stuff like surfing and Twitter – but if used solely as a logger, it was great.
+I took the plunge with a cheap (£42) Prontotec 9-inch tablet which offered a 1.2GHz dual-core CPU, 512MB RAM and a 4200mAh battery so on the face of it quite a reasonable specification and a price that was worth a try.
+If I’m honest, it was a bit slow at the more advanced stuff like surfing and Twitter – but when used solely as a logger, it was great.

 As of now, I’m using a Samsung Tab A 2016 7″ (with 4G) with an external Bluetooth keyboard.
 It’s fast, has a bright display and the real bonus is that it has a mic/speaker “combo” socket (3.5mm 4-pole) so I can use DroidPSK for /P digimodes using a simple audio cable.
-The micro-USB charging port also works with my OTG adapter so KX3 Companion works nicely using the standard CAT cable.
+The micro-USB charging port also works with my OTG adapter so have been able to use KX3 Companion using its standard CAT cable.

 tabLog is designed to be simple to use – nothing fancy, just the basic QSO fields and saving to ADIF.
 If you type a callsign (in lowercase), and then tab out of the field (or press elsewhere on the screen) the text automatically converts to uppercase – this is the same for the Locator and WAB fields.